The information security model canvas

-The Information Security Model Canvas is a standards-based, intuitive, scalable, and easy to manage method to build, document, or sustain a cyber security program and improve decision making.
+The Information Security Model Canvas is a standards-based, intuitive, scalable, and easy to manage framework to build, document, communicate, and help sustain a cyber security program for your business.

 Business Architecture